weseek/awesome-database-backup/README.md

 # What is awesome-backup

-awesome-backup is the collection of scripts which backup databases to Cloud storage services like Amazon S3 or Google Cloud Storage.
+awesome-backup is the collection of npm packages which backup/restore databases to/from Cloud storage services like Amazon S3 or Google Cloud Storage.

 # How to execute

+Refer to the "README" corresponding to the database you are using.

+- For mongoDB, you can use [mongodb-awesome-backup](./apps/mongodb-awesome-backup).
+See [README](./apps/mongodb-awesome-backup/README.md).
+- For PostgreSQL, you can use [postgresql-awesome-backup](./apps/postgresql-awesome-backup).
+See [README](./apps/postgresql-awesome-backup/README.md).
+- For MariaDB, you can use [mariadb-awesome-backup](./apps/mariadb-awesome-backup).
+See [README](./apps/mariadb-awesome-backup/README.md).

 ## Authenticate storage service